Reminder: It only takes on average 15 minutes to read through each daily Bible reading in the One Year Bible.

-Although it is not written as a science textbook, the book contains the foundational truths of theology (the science of God), cosmology (the science of the cosmos), anthropology (the science of humankind), sociology (the science of society, hamartiology (the science of sin), and soteriology (the science of salvation).
+Although Genesis is not written as a science textbook, the book contains the foundational truths of theology (the science of God), cosmology (the science of the cosmos), anthropology (the science of humankind), sociology (the science of society, hamartiology (the science of sin), and soteriology (the science of salvation).

 Jesus referred to the Genesis account as being the authoritative Word of God (Matthew 19:4-6).
 So should we.

 We start with a declaration of our origin- We are introduced to the uncreated Creator, the One source of all– Genesis 1:1